pbanks74/Python-Projects/README.md

 # Python Projects

-A few projects created in Python while navigating through The Tech Academy's course.
-They use various modules such as tkinter and/or sqlite3.
+The Tech Academy's Python Course was a large focus and one of my favorites.
+It consisted of many assignments and projects covering Python basics, OOP, Django framework, SQL, modules and database management.
+Highlighted below are a few projects I created in Python while navigating through The Tech Academy's course.

 ## Projects